-"... the sin-offering shall be slaughtered before Hashem; it is holy of holies [most holy]."
+"This is the law of the sin-offering; in the place where the olah-offering is slaughtered shall the sin-offering be slaughtered, before Hashem - it is most holy."
 (6:18)

 The Gemara (Sotah 32b) writes: "Rebbe Yochanan said in the name of Rebbe Shimon Bar Yochai: 'Why did Chazal institute [certain] prayers to be said silently?
-In order not to embarrass sinners, since the Torah itself does not differentiate between the place [where the Korban] Chatas and Olah were brought.""
+In order not to embarrass sinners, since the Torah itself does not differentiate between the place [where the Korban] Chatas and Olah were brought.'"